Quick-Start Guide

 ACryptoS has focused on safety and careful risk assessment since deployment in 2020.
 Multiple audits and a bug bounty serve to enhance the security.
 Read our blog here to understand what sets us apart.

 • our Single-Token vaults are built on top of lending protocols.
-They run the risk where funds are siphoned out via exploiters.
-We filter out projects via internal due diligence procedures, and try our best to build on safe credible protocols.
-Unfortunately, a few of these protocols were exploited and funds unrecoverable (read: Atlantis, Channels, Sonne)
+They run the risk where the underlying protocols are exploited, and funds siphoned out via exploiters.
+We aim to filter out projects via thorough internal due diligence procedures, and try our best to build on safe credible protocols.
+Over the years since our deployment, despite our best efforts, there have been a few of these protocols exploited with funds unrecoverable (read: Atlantis, Channels, Sonne)

 • our ACLM vaults are built on top of V3 Conc Liquidity DEXs.
-We only build on stronger and battle-tested DEXs like Uniswap, Sushi, and Pancakeswap.
+In order to minimize the risks of exploits on the underlying DEX, we aim to only build on stronger and battle-tested DEXs like Uniswap, Sushi, and Pancakeswap.

-• many USD stablecoins claim to be pegged to USD 1:1, but many smaller marketcap stablecoins are at a high risk of depegging
+• protocols issuing USD stablecoins claim to be pegged to USD 1:1, but many smaller marketcap stablecoins are at a high risk of depegging.
+It may be due to the mechanics behind how the stablecoin is backed, or due to market sentiments resulting in sell-offs, etc.

-• larger stablecoins like USDC, USDT, DAI, etc have encountered depegging as well
+• larger stablecoins like USDC, USDT, DAI, etc have lower depeg risks, though there have been multiple depegging issues over the years as well

-• liquid staking tokens tend to be quite centralized, where user funds like ETH or BNB are held by their protocol, and staking is done on their back end.
+• liquid staking tokens tend to be quite centralized, where user funds like ETH or BNB are held by the intermediary protocol, and staking is done on their back end.

 • Risks involve protocol exploits, intentional draining of funds, or "depegging" of liquid staked tokens .
 Lack of liquidity might affect the unstaking of liquid tokens back to the native token as well.